Schur-Sergeev duality for Ariki-Koike algebras: The sign -permutation representation

 \begin{remark} If $\ell=0$ then the representation $(\Phi, V^{\otimes n})$ reduces to representation defined by Sakamoto and Shoji \cite{SS}.
 If $m=1$ then the representation $(\Phi, V^{\otimes n})$ reduces to sign $q$-permutation representation of $\mathcal{H}_n(q)$ defined by Moon \cite[Proposition~2.9]{Moon} and Mitsuhashi \cite[Theorem~2.1]{Mit}. \end{remark}

-\begin{remark} It is known that cyclotomic Hecke algebras are cyclotomic quotients of affine Hecke algebras, it would be interesting to define an affine Hecke action on superspaces such that it is stable under the quotient.
+\begin{remark} It is known that Ariki-Koike algebras are cyclotomic quotients of affine Hecke algebras, it would be interesting to define an affine Hecke action on superspaces such that it is stable under the quotient.
 Moreover, this action would give another way to construct the $\h$-action on $V^{\otimes n}$. \end{remark}

 \begin{remark} Let $q=1$ and $Q_i=\xi^i$, where $\xi$ is a fixed primitive $m$-th root of unity.
 Then $\h$ reduces to the group algebra $\mathbb{C}W_{m,n}$ of $W_{m,n}$ and the (super) representation $(\Phi, V^{\otimes n})$ of $\h$ reduces to a (super) representation of $\mathbb{C}W_{m,n}$. \end{remark}